Pritam2k17/Indoor-Localisation/README.md

 # Indoor-Localisation
 In this project we have collected data from HL Roy Building, Jadavpur University and used the data to feed our Machine Learning model.
+Indoor localization refers to tracking objects in an indoor environment.
+This tracking can be either in 2‑dimensions, 3‑dimensions, or 2.5‑dimensions.
+2.5‑dimensions refers to the case when the object position is tracked at discrete plans of the 3‑dimensional space, rather than the entire continuum of the 3‑dimensional space.
+For example, tracking a person in multiple 2‑dimensional floor-plans in a 3‑dimensional building can be considered a 2.5‑dimensional tracking.